dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * `0x3e920000` - this is the device id for the UHD 630 found on an 8700k
   * `923e0000` when hex swapped

+Note: FakeID is only required for High Sierra, Mojave doesn't require this

 `PciRoot(0x0)/Pci(0x1b,0x0)` -&gt; `Layout-id`